boschresearch/torchphysics/README.rst

   pip install torchphysics[all]

-If you want to add functionalties or modify the code.
-We recommend to copy the repository and install it locally:
+If you want to add functionalities or modify the code.
+We recommend copying the repository and install it locally:

 .. code-block:: python